 Yes, they do.
-With remote jobs taking the job industry by storm, there is more focus on what you put in your resume.
-Showcasing the right skills on your resume can be the real asset for you to get that job.
+With remote jobs taking the job industry by storm, there is more focus on what you put on your resume.
+Showcasing the right skills on your resume can be a real asset for you to get that job.

 Skills for remote jobs are different from traditional jobs

-With the automatic job tracking systems coming up now, you need to keep certain things in mind like including a lot of job description keywords in your resume, include good number of references, focus a lot on soft skills, etc.
+With the automatic job tracking systems available now, you need to keep certain things in mind like including a lot of the job description keywords on your resume, including a good number of references, focusing a lot on soft skills, etc.

 You need to be more personal when you are working on your resume.
-You need to show your skills, personality, and abilities when applying for a remote job through the resume.
+You need to show your skills, personality, and abilities when applying for a remote job through a resume.

 Just keep in mind that you are not in the traditional job market when you apply for remote jobs, so take a step back and tailor it accordingly with the right skills.